IBM/SalesEnablement-VMware-L3/docs/index.md

 #
 # Acronyms

-The following acronyms and short-form terminology are used throughout the demonstration guide:
+The following acronyms and short-form terminology are used throughout the guide:
 ```
 Application programming interfaces (APIs)
 Classless inter-domain routing (CIDR)